Baasch (musician)

+Career

 In 2013, Baasch released the four-track EP Simple Dark Romantic Songs on the Sensefloor label.
 The same year, he composed music for the film Floating Skyscrapers.
 His second EP, Siamese Sister, followed in 2014.
-That year, Baasch signed a deal with Nextpop and published his debut album, Corridors.
-The record produced two singles: "Several Gods" and "Shout".
-His sophomore album, Re_Corr, came out in 2016 and consisted of remixes of songs from Corridor by various artists.
-On 21 April 2017, the musician issued his third studio album, Grizzly Bear with a Million Eyes, from which came the singles "Kind of Coma" and "Dare to Take (feat.
+That year, Baasch signed a deal with Nextpop and published his debut full-length album, Corridors.
+A companion album, Re_Corr, came out in 2016 and consisted of remixes of songs from Corridor by various artists.
+On 21 April 2017, Baasch issued his third studio album, Grizzly Bear with a Million Eyes, which spawned the singles "Kind of Coma" and "Dare to Take (feat.
 Mary Komasa)".

-In 2020, Baasch issued his first Polish-language album, titled Noc, spawning the singles "Brokat", "Cienie", and "Miasto".
+In 2020, Baasch signed with PIAS and issued his first Polish-language album, titled Noc, producing the singles "Brokat", "Cienie", and "Miasto".
 In 2021, he scored the musical Balladyna.
-Echa Grobowych Rozwalin and subsequently published Ncrmx, a collection of remixes of tracks from Noc by various artists.
+Echa Grobowych Rozwalin and subsequently published NCRMX, a collection of remixes of tracks from Noc by various artists.

+Baasch began issuing his fourth album, titled IV, in several parts.
+The first one, IV!I, was released on 15 September 2023, following the "Wosk" and "Słońce" singles.
+Further instalments were already teased during summer festival shows, including an Audioriver Festival performance in Płock, where Baasch appeared together with German electronic artist Rosa Anschütz.